jmcheon/deep_learning_specialization/Course1/week2/README.md

 ### Binary Classification

 #### keywords:
-- feature, fecture vector, input fecture vector
+- feature, feature vector, input feature vector
 - label, output label
 - forward propagation, backward propagation
 - logistic regression, binary classification, classifier
 - train, predict
-- size, dimention
+- size, dimension

 #### keypoints:
 - organizing the computation of a neural network: forward and backward propagation steps
 - logistic regression as a neural network
 - image representation in a computer
-- transformation of image matrix value into a input feature vector
+- transformation of image matrix value into an input feature vector
 - deep learning notations
 - the default vector: column vector
 - matrix vs vector in numpy representation

 #### questions:
 - what are some important techniques when implementing a neural network?
-- why is it better to process the entire traning set without using a explicity for loop to loop over the entire training set?
+- why is it better to process the entire training set without using an explicit for loop to loop over the entire training set?
-- why the computations in learning a neural network can be organized in the forward propagation and a separated back propagation?
+- why the computations in learning a neural network can be organized in forward propagation and a separated backpropagation?
 - why the convention of stacking data in columns to group examples representing input and output matrices is better than the other way(stacking in rows)?
 - what is the number of columns and rows of the input matrix X by doing so?
 	- : $m$, $n_x$